jmorode/Genetics/README.md

-# Genetics_Astyanax
+# Genetics

-This folder contains code that was used for studying populations of Astyanax mexicanus, which are surface and cave fishes, based on microsatellites genotypes.
+This folder contains code that was used for studying populations of species based on microsatellites genotypes.

 The scripts are the following:
 - Frequencies.r: computes allelic frequencies and the probability that two unrelated individuals have the same genotype.
-It also allows to format a data file for the script GenerateIndividuals_Astyanax.r
+It also allows to format a data file for the script GenerateIndividuals.r
-- Pairwise_distance_genotypes_astyanax.r: it computes the pairwise distance between the genotypes that are given in input.
+- Pairwise_distance_genotypes.r: it computes the pairwise distance between the genotypes that are given in input.
-- GenerateIndividuals_Astyanax.r: based on allelic frequencies of a given population, it computes and plots the heterozigosity.
+- GenerateIndividuals.r: based on allelic frequencies of a given population, it computes and plots the heterozigosity.
 It also simulates, still based on these frequencies, families composed of a mother, two fathers, two full siblings and one half sibling.
 For each type of relationship (unrelated, full sibling, half sibling and parent offspring) it computes the pairwise distance between genotypes.
 It also formats an input files with the simulated families for MLRelate software.
 - reformat_genotypes_files_rows_cols.py: it allows to reformat genotypes input files, switching to a display of alleles values for each loci from double rows to double columns, and conversly.

 This package is composed of 4 scripts:
 * Frequencies.r
-* GenerateIndividual_astyanax.r
+* GenerateIndividual.r
-* Pairwise_distance_genotypes_astyanax.r
+* Pairwise_distance_genotypes.r
 * reformat_genotypes_files_rows_cols.py

 ## Dependencies
 * R > 4.0
 * Python >= 3.9

-## Pairwise_distance_genotypes_astyanax.r
+## Pairwise_distance_genotypes.r
 Given a file containing observed microsatellite alleles in a population, this script is computating the genetic distance between each individual

 ### Usage
-`Rscript Pairwise_distance_genotype_astyanax.r <inputfile> <outputfile>` where `<inputfile>` and `<outputfile>` are the path to your input and output files.
+`Rscript Pairwise_distance_genotype.r <inputfile> <outputfile>` where `<inputfile>` and `<outputfile>` are the path to your input and output files.

 ### Input file